gobbyo/kinetic-display/docs/userguide/orientation.md

 - Setting local time and weather by connecting to Wi-Fi and external APIs
 - Managing low-power mode by controlling power to digits 0-3

 **G** = **Barrel Jack for 12V Power Supply:** The stand with the barrel jack also houses the power management system.
 The On/Off switch has different modes depending on the power connection.
-See the On/Off switch guide for more details.
+See the [On/Off switch user guide](spdtswitch.md) for more details.

 !!! note
     Plug the 12V power supply into the barrel jack **before** plugging the power supply into the wall outlet.